swordgeo/MCREC/README.md

 ### Colors/Typography/specific element styling

 Whatever will look good on Coolors.
-I honestly don't know what I'm going to do here because I will inevitably choose different colors later on.
+I honestly don't know what I'm going to do here because I will inevitably choose ugly colors and my friends will advise me to change them.

 ### Schedule to provide yourself mile markers along the way to help you stay on target.